WHY YOU’RE NOT BOOKING BRAND PHOTOGRAPHY CLIENTS

-If a potential client clicks on your website is it clear IMMEDIATELY that you’re a brand photographer?
+If a potential client clicks on your website or social media channel is it clear immediately that you’re a brand photographer?
 Or do you simply have a tiny tab hidden somewhere between weddings, boudoir and pet photos?

 While there’s nothing wrong with wanting to work with influencers.
 (Hi!
 Amal Clooney, call me!)
-It’s the up and comers, the local businesses, the moms working from their kitchen table that REALLY need your help and will be the bread and butter of your business.
+It’s the up and comers, the local businesses, the moms working from their kitchen table that really need your help and will be the bread and butter of your business.
 Please don’t be so caught up in trying to make money off of “influencers” that you forget about the business owners right on your own block.
 Do your research, offer them a few minutes of free advice on how they can level up, create a solution, and boom- You’re booked!

 Too many photographers today are still trying to up sell branding clients with wall portraits.
 While I think there is a legitimate market for this - REAL personal branding clients want DIGITAL images that they can use for their business.
 They don’t want (or have time) to sit thru in person sales sessions just so the photographer can make more money on wall portraits they don’t want or need.